zoisite-rb/zoisite-rb/guides/source/initialization.md

 ### Rackup: `lib/rackup/server.rb`

-`Rackup::Server` is responsible for providing a common server interface for all Rack-based applications, which Rails is now a part of.
+`Rackup::Server` is responsible for providing a common server interface for all Rack-based applications, which Zoisite is now a part of.

 The `initialize` method in `Rackup::Server` simply sets several variables: